 Bring all ingredients to boil, and simmer for 15 minutes.

-There’s all sorts of other tips too, such as relaxed walking after eating, not eating after 6pm at night, eating at the correct times during the day, drinking Pu’erh Tea, not drinking fluids one hour before or after eating, eating pears, and your surely bound to come across many more.
+There are all sorts of other tips too, such as relaxed walking after eating, not eating after 6pm at night, eating at the correct times during the day, drinking Pu’erh Tea, not drinking fluids one hour before or after eating, eating pears, and your surely bound to come across many more.